thepythoncode97/WhatsApp-Number-Validator/README.md

 5. **Worldwide Support** Capable of validating numbers from any country, making it suitable for global use.

 ## Contact:
-If you're interested, contact me via Telegram: [@alexrony21](https://t.me/alexrony21)
+If you're interested, contact me via Telegram: [@thepythoncode97](https://t.me/thepythoncode97)

-Thanks
+## Note:
+This tool is designed for marketers and businesses.
+If you engage in any illegal activities using this tool, the author will not take any responsibility.